Dripdrop12/ipardalis/content/panther-chameleon-eggs-for-sale.md

 {{< faq title="Can Chameleons Lay Eggs without Mating?" >}}
 Yes - most species of chameleons will lay unfertilized eggs in captivity; however, some are more likely to do so than others.
 The issue is exacerbated when a female chameleon is over fed or provided with high basking temperatures.
 This is why you need to provide every sexually mature female chameleon with adequate laying options at all times.
 {{< /faq >}}

+---
+Please help us educate people about why there shouldn't be Panther Chameleon eggs for sale.

 <hr>
 {{< rawhtml >}}